readysetmark/WealthPulse/Readme.md

 Project Plan
 ============

-### Phase 3: Planned Improvements
+### Phase 3: UI Refresh

-Joting down some initial thoughts here.
-Nothing set in stone.
+#### Objectives

+* Use electron to make a bundled app instead of requiring an always-running server process with a web browser pointed at it
+* Update some of our dependencies on the UI, and see if we can use tooling to retrieve them instead of storing it in the repo
+* Implement logging to file

+#### First Milestone

 Electron
 - [x] Do proof-of-concept with Electron pointed to current server -- it works!
-- [x] Turn it into an Electron app instead of accessing through a browser
+- Turn it into an Electron app instead of accessing through a browser:
 	- [x] Launch F# server at startup
 	- [x] Launch electron browser window pointed to WP server
 	- [x] Update documentation with launch instructions (npm start in dev)
 	- [x] Delay launching browser window until server ready
 	- [x] Retrieve port (or full address) from server output
+	- [ ] Determine correct path to wealth pulse server depending on:
+		- dev mode vs bundled app
+		- platform (OS X vs Windows)
+		>> Partially done
+	- [ ] Icon and rename and change 'Electron' app name to 'WealthPulse'

+Tooling
+- [ ] Add a real logger
-- [ ] Bonus stuff
+- [ ] Use FAKE/grunt/gulp automation?
+- Automate:
-	- [ ] Tooling to build a shippable "app"
+	- [ ] Building/bundling a shippable "app"
 		- OS X:
 			- Copy `node_modules/electron-prebuilt/dist/Electron.app` to `dist`
 			- Copy `package.json` and `WealthPulseApp` to
 			`dist/Electron.app/Contents/Resources/app`
-			- Copy F# app to `dist/Electron.app/Contents/Resources/app` as well
+			- Copy F# app to `dist/Electron.app/Contents/Resources/app`
-		- Will need code to determine correct path to wealth pulse server depending on debug mode vs shipped and OS X vs Windows
-	- [ ] Icon and rename and change 'Electron' app name to 'WealthPulse'
-	- [ ] Let server launch on any port?
-	- [ ] Server should handle SIGTERM signal gracefully

-Tooling
-- [ ] Add a real logger
-- [ ] FAKE build scripts?
-- [ ] Setup CI (TravisCI?)
+		- Windows: TBD

 Price Scraping
 - [x] Retry after delay if fetching prices fails (happens if no internet is